 Add pensions increase to the provisional underpin amount (if any).

-To do this, you Treat the provisional underpin amount as if it was a pension to which the Pensions (Increase) Act 1971 applied.
-The beginning date for this purpose is the day after the last day of the period you used to calculate the final pay (or, in Scotland, for councillors, career average pay).
+Treat the provisional underpin amount as if it was a pension to which the Pensions (Increase) Act 1971 applied.
+The beginning date for this purpose is the day after the last day of the period you used to calculate the final pay (or, for councillors in Scotland, career average pay).
 You include up to the latest P I Order that took effect on or before the date of death.

 Death of an active member